mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 #### Using the `sx` prop

-MUI System supports the [`sx` prop](/system/getting-started/the-sx-prop/), which provides a quick way to apply ad-hoc styles using theme-aware values directly to any component created with `styled`.
+MUI System supports the [`sx` prop](/system/getting-started/the-sx-prop/), which provides a quick way to apply ad-hoc styles using theme-aware values to any component created with `styled`.

 ```tsx
 const GithubButton = styled(ButtonUnstyled)(